 Your Application Should Include:

-- A completed Common Application, UMass Lowell Application or Coalition for College Application.
+A completed Common Application, UMass Lowell Application or Coalition for College Application by Scoir.

 - You are considered a first-year student if you have not taken any post-secondary/college coursework.
 Your application should include your high school or secondary school records, including results from culminating or leaving examinations.
 Scores from the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board (CEEB) or the American College Test (ACT) will be required, along with an essay and a letter of recommendation.
 The CEEB code number for UMass Lowell is 3911.
 There is also a no-test option for available to freshmen applicants.